 Configure

 Before issuing new devices to remote employees, you need to make sure that they’re set up to meet company requirements.
-Besides installing a clean operating system (OS) image, the right device drivers, and line-of-business applications, you also need to execute configuration tasks like domain joins and network mapping.
+Besides installing a clean operating system (OS) image, the right device drivers, and line-of-business applications, you also need to execute configuration tasks, like domain joins and network mapping.

 Discover

 Once remote devices are configured, the next step is making them discoverable so that you can control and keep track of them from anywhere.
-Identifying and grouping endpoints make it easier to manage them across networks and user roles.
+Identifying and grouping endpoints make it easier to manage them across networks and end user roles.

 Deploy